Section for Global Health Grant Program

 - location: spatial analytics, vectors/zoonoses

 - creation: design and design thinking, global engineering

 - delivery: implementation research, delivery science

-- structure: policy, trade, ethics
+- structure: policy, social determinants of health, planetary health, ethics

 Applicants must demonstrate the potential for future National Institutes of Health (NIH) or other competitive extramural funding based on their pilot project.

 We anticipate funding three awards of $10,000 each, for a duration of one year.

 Grants funds should be applied toward research-related costs.
 We anticipate and support funding of research costs (including in countries other than the United States) for the following expenditures:

 - salary for support personnel, such as an analyst or research assistant (salary support for the principal investigator, or PI, is not provided)

 - supplies and other costs related to research such as travel